-The Group held cash and cash equivalents totaling Ps.2,405,829 and Ps.2,216,096 as of December 31, 2022 and 2021, respectively.
-Cash and cash equivalents are held in banks and AA- and AAA-rated financial institutions, according to the national grading scale for issuers of long term debt.
+The Group held cash and cash equivalents totaling Ps.1,986,175 and Ps.2,405,829 as of December 31, 2023 and 2022, respectively.
+Cash and cash equivalents are mainly represented by balances of legal tender and foreign currency in banks, bank deposits and investments in highly liquid financial instruments that are not subject to a significant risk of changes in their value, with maturities no more than 90 days.
+Cash and cash equivalents are initially and subsequently recognized at fair value, which are held in banks and AA and AAA rated financial institutions, according to the national grading scale for issuers of long-term debt.